MDP43140/SuperFreezZ_Next/docs/README.md

 + Completely free and open-source
 + Stop any apps you want
 + Material Design 3
-+ Supports Android 7-15
++ Supports Android 7-15 (soon 16 if its eventually becomes stable enough)
 + Import/Export settings
 + New (and monochrome) logo!
 + Can use root, accessibility, or even doing it manually
 + Built-in Good/Bad apps preset, for less configuration
++ Label to section off app lists.
++ Properly fix stopping from shortcut
-+ Uses topjohnwu's (Magisk dev) LibSU (newer, much safer) instead of ChainFire's Superuser library (outdated, not safe)
++ Uses libsu instead of outdated ChainFire's Superuser library
 	- in the future might use homemade significantly smaller alternative?
 + Better running app detection system (mostly based on Greenify)
 	+ Don't stop apps that have persistent notification (eg. Termux, based on someone's issue in BatteryTool, maybe based on Greenify too according to them)
+		- Only fetch notification on demand instead of constantly listening for added/changed/removed notifications
 	+ Don't stop apps that plays media (based on Greenify)
 		- Properly working (bug media player still says playing even if its removed or paused)
-	+ Detects apps downloaded from F-Droid (installed from F-Droid, signed by F-Droid)
+	+ Detects apps that is installed from or signed by F-Droid
-	- Detects apps that has accesibility service turned on (i thought this isnt possible until i saw news that another bank app can detect usage of accessibility services of individual apps)
+	+ Detects apps that has accesibility service turned on
-+ Label to section off app lists.
+	+ Detects apps that has active input method
-+ (Actually working) non-root accesibility method
++ Accesibility method
-	+ Fixed stuck when force stop button is disabled in ColorOS
+	+ Fixed stuck when force stop button is disabled in ColorOS (but this requires clicking force stop again)
+		- Add the app that failed to be stopped to next force stop list again, and give up if failed 3 times.
 	+ Temporary workaround: count how many apps will it stop (it does work pretty good)
 	- Must launch FreezeShortcutActivity, and send data to it That means Parcelizing/Serializing data, which is a NIGHTMARE